icwells/compOncDB/README.md

 tables, valid operations also include less than (or equal to) (</<=) and greater than (or equal to) (>/>=).

 #### Test
 	./compOncDB test {paths_to_input_files}/ {--search --eval operation -o path_to_output file}

 	-u, --user="root"				MySQL username (default is root).
+	--config="config.txt"  Path to config.txt (Default is in bin directory).
 	-i, --infile="nil"				Path to input file (if using).
 	-o, --outfile="nil"				Name of output file (writes to stdout if not given).
-	--tables=TABLES					Path tableColumns.txt file.
 	--taxonomy=TAXONOMY				Path to taxonomy file.
 	--diagnosis=DIAGNOSIS			Path to extracted diganoses file.
 	--lifehistory=LIFEHISTORY		Path to life history data.
 	--denominators=DENOMINATORS		Path to file conataining non-cancer totals.
 	--search						Search for matches using above commands.

 Runs tests using "testDataBase" (make sure it has been created in MySQL first).

 ## parseRecords
 The parseRecords utility has been provided to help with parsing input files before uploading them to the database.